AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private_kernel_initial.md

 It verifies that the following values align with those in the app circuit's public inputs:

+- New contracts.
+- Log hashes.
+- Log lengths.

+#### Verifying the transient accumulated data.

+It ensures that the following values match those in the app circuit's public inputs:

 - Read requests.
 - New note hashes.
 - New nullifiers.
 - L2-to-L1 messages.
 - Private call requests.
 - Public call requests.
-- New contracts.
-- Log hashes.
-- Log lengths.

 For the new note hashes, it also verifies that each is associated with a nullifier counter, which is provided as a hint via the private inputs.
 The nullifier counter can be: